James Yeates has been appointed as chief executive of the feline welfare charity Cats Protection, the charity announced today.

 Yeates, currently the chief veterinary officer at the RSPCA, where he has been since 2012, will take up his new role with Cats Protection on 1 November.

-Yeates is a qualified vet with degrees in veterinary science and bioethics, as well as holding a PhD and is a Royal College of Veterinary Surgeons-registered specialist in animal welfare, science, ethics and law.
+Yeates is a qualified vet with degrees in veterinary science and bioethics.
+He also holds a PhD and is a Royal College of Veterinary Surgeons-registered specialist in animal welfare, science, ethics and law.

-Cats Protection helps around 200,000 cats each year and Yeates said he plans on expanding the charity’s rehoming, neutering, education and advocacy work to help many more cats in the future.
+Cats Protection helps about 200,000 cats each year.
+Yeates said he planned to expand the charity’s rehoming, neutering, education and advocacy work to help many more cats in the future.

-Yeates said: "It is a great opportunity to join such an amazing organisation as Cats Protection and also a profound honour to join with such inspiring people – volunteers and staff.
+Yeates said: "It is a great opportunity to join such an amazing organisation as Cats Protection and a profound honour to join with such inspiring people, volunteers and staff.
 To be part of that is such a privilege."